Abortion Protests, why do they only take place at abortion clinics and in the streets?

 If I were a pastor I would start one.
 Two services a week; one on Sunday afternoon, and one on a weekday night.

-Meet abortant women and men, in the middle of their confusion, and minister to them.
+Meet abortant women and men, in the midst of their confusion, and minister to them.

 I grew up outside a small Iowa town, and when I wanted to connect with God, I went to the nearest larger city to go to church.